 I hope you now feel you understand how a player’s arm and hand can be used in soccer.

-For other information about what can or can’t be done in a soccer game, check out this article, I wrote, answering the question of whether it’s OK to substitute a substitute.
+For other information about what can or can’t be done in a soccer game, have a look at the article I wrote, answering the question of whether it’s OK to substitute a substitute.

-Or look at this article laying out the 11 rules that must be followed every time a player takes a throw-in.
+Or check out my article laying out the 11 rules that must be followed every time a player takes a throw-in.